jak-ket/ml-for-healthcare/README.md

 The tasks we worked on are described in `tasks.pdf`, our answers in `report.pdf`.
 All packages required to run the code are contained in `environment.yml`.

 ## Part 1: Heart Disease Prediction Dataset
-All code for this part is included in `heart_disease_prediction.ipynb`, the data was provided via Moodle and the columns are described on [Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data).
+All code for this part is included in `heart_disease_prediction.ipynb`, the data can be found under `data/heart_failure` and the columns are described on [Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data).
 The implementation of Neural Additive Models is contained in the folder `/nam` and taken from Google Research [github.com/lemeln/nam](https://github.com/lemeln/nam).

 ## Part 2: Pneumonia Prediction Dataset